 Side A:Tracks 1 - 4Side B:Tracks 5 - 7

-In this selection of tales by the master folklorist Andrew Lang, the reader is taken into the romantic world of the gallant Knights of the Round Table and their courageous and chivalrous deeds, fair maidens, castles steeped in history, the quest for the Holy Grail, and the tragic love of King Arthur and Sir Lancelot for Guinevere, and Tristan for Iseult.
-The Arthurian legends are the most potent of the thrilling and mist-enshrouded tales of adventure to be passed down from prerecorded history, and they have as much appeal today as they did in the age of the troubadours.
+In this selection of plays by the master folklorist Andrew Lang, the reader is taken into the romantic world of the gallant Knights of the Round Table and their courageous and chivalrous deeds, fair maidens, castles steeped in history, the quest for the Holy Grail, and the tragic love of King Arthur and Sir Lancelot for Guinevere, and Tristan for Iseult.

 With Britain facing chaos, the mysterious Merlin takes the infant Prince Arthur into hiding.
 Years later, the young boy discovers that he is the country’s rightful ruler.
 Together, King Arthur and his brave Knights of the Round Table must fight to keep his kingdom intact...Expect swords, sorcery and epic quests in this action-packed graphic novel.